volusion/element/content/how-to/communicate-between-blocks.md

 ## 1. Identify the Blocks That Need to Communicate with Each Other

 The first step of setting up block communication is figuring out which block will send messages (the sender), and which blocks will receive those messages (the receivers).
 In Element, some pre-made blocks already send messages to each other, and you can listen for those events in your blocks.
-See the [Cart Events Reference](/references/cart-events) for more info.
+For more information, see "[Cart Events](/references/cart-events)."

-For this guide, you will be setting up **your own blocks** as senders and receivers of messages.
+For this guide, you will be setting up your own blocks as senders and receivers of messages.

 ## 2. Add a Publish Action to Your Sender Block